Session 1 - Module A: Advanced Agent Patterns¶

 from datetime import datetime

-class AgentCoordinator:
+class DataProcessingCoordinator:

-"""Coordinates multiple specialized agents in a system"""
+"""Coordinates multiple specialized data processing agents in a distributed system"""

 def __init__(self):

-self.agents: Dict[str, BaseAgent] = {} # Registered agents
+self.agents: Dict[str, BaseAgent] = {} # Specialized data processing agents

-self.message_history = [] # All inter-agent messages
+self.message_history = [] # All inter-agent data processing messages

-self.communication_patterns = {} # Track who talks to whom
+self.communication_patterns = {} # Track data flow patterns

-def register_agent(self, agent: BaseAgent):
+def register_data_agent(self, agent: BaseAgent):

-"""Register a specialized agent with the coordinator"""
+"""Register a specialized data processing agent with the coordinator"""

 self.agents[agent.name] = agent